UPES B.Tech Admissions 2026

 More Attempts Allowed: Candidates are allowed to appear for JEE Advanced twice in two consecutive years.
 This means droppers will also appear with the current year students.
 The competition becomes high because droppers have the advantage of better preparation and familiarity with the IIT JEE Advanced competition level.

 Understand the exam syllabus and pattern: Before starting the IIT JEE Adv preparation, candidates must know what to study.
 Focusing on the topics based on which question paper will be prepared will help to score good marks.
-Additionally, understanding the exam pattern will also be fruitful in the preparation of the exam.
+Additionally, understanding the JEE Advanced 2026 exam pattern will also be fruitful in the preparation of the exam.
 JEE Advanced is held for two papers - Paper 1 & 2.
 Both papers questions are based on Physics, Chemistry, and Mathematics.
+Hence, candidates need to also be aware of the JEE Main 2026 syllabus.
 Candidates must plan their preparation accordingly.

 Create a study plan: Candidates must plan their preparation schedules for JEE Main and JEE Advanced exams for effective preparation.
 Allocate equal time for each paper.
 Priority must be given to the weaker topics.